-2007 Water Quality Report
+2008 Water Quality Report

-The City of Florence is once again proud to report that the drinking water supplied to citizens and customers throughout the 2007 calendar year was of the highest quality and surpassed all state and health safety standards.
+The City of Florence is once again proud to report that the drinking water supplied to citizens and customers throughout the 2008 calendar year was of the highest quality and surpassed all health and safety standards.

-"The City of Florence constantly strives to ensure we are providing the highest quality drinking water possible," said David Williams, the city manager for the City of Florence.
-"Once again this year, we are pleased to provide customers with the 2007 Water Quality Report, which reflects that the drinking water the City of Florence supplied its customers throughout 2007 was healthy, safe and of optimal quality.
+"The City of Florence constantly strives to ensure we are providing the highest quality drinking water possible," said David Williams, the City of Florence's city manager.
+"Once again this year, we are pleased to provide customers with the 2008 Water Quality Report, which reflects that the drinking water the City of Florence supplied its customers throughout 2008 was healthy, safe and of optimal quality.
 This report includes a summary of monitoring and sampling results and shows that our drinking water continues to meet all state and federal standards."